HariSekhon/Hammerspoon/README.md

 open "x-apple.systempreferences:com.apple.Notifications-Settings.extension?bundleId=org.hammerspoon.Hammerspoon"
 ```

+## Automation Code

-## Auto-switching to Multi-Output for Shazaming when connecting headphones
+### Auto-switching to Multi-Output for Shazaming when connecting headphones

 Automatically switches from AirPods connection to Multi-Output Audio Device and Blackhole input
 to be able to Shazam songs while watching a movie or TV show on AirPods.